-What’s the best 50cc dirt bike for kids out there?
-We can list the top models by brand and break down their features (which we will).
-But the most honest answer to this question is, it depends.
+What’s the best 50cc dirt bike out there?
+We can list the top models by brand and break down their features (which we will), but the honest answer to this question is, it depends.

 Let me explain.
-The best dirt bike for kids depends a lot on their skill set and experience.
+The best dirt bike for kids depends a lot on their skills and riding experience.
 Kid’s age, height, confidence levels and your budget plays a big role.
-Fincally, decide between a dirt bike for trails or motocross competition or both.
+You should also think about the purpose.
+Is it a beginner dirt bike for easy trail ride or for motocross competitions or both?

-Here’s a quick peek at our top picks:
+Let’s have a quick peek at our top picks, before we get into the details:

-First, we will discuss the popular brands and their pricing.
-Then, cover buying options as well as performance and regular maintenance.
-Finally, we dive deeper into the our top picks.
-Feel free to click on links above or below and navigate to a specific section.
+First, we can look at the popular brands and their pricing.
+Then, move on to the buying options, performance and maintenance.
+Finally, we dive deeper into why we picked our top picks.

 In the following sections we’ll talk about: